Aryan-Satpathy/Backdoor/README.md

 ```bash
 tensorboard --logdir=saves
 ```
-When repeating same experiment with different hyperparameters, use `--suffix` option in `run.sh` to prevent overwriting log of previous experiment.
+When repeating the same experiment with different hyperparameters, use `--suffix` option in `run.sh` to prevent overwriting log of previous experiment.

 ## To Do
 - [ ] Implement ImageNet 100